 1) When it comes to revenue, you don’t earn every dollar that you charge the customers.
 From the equation, Fiverr takes a 20% commission cut and PayPal takes 2.9% + 30 cents per transaction.
 So the calculation for a gig that cost $5 is going to look something like this;

 $4 – 0.42 cents (PayPal fee) = $3.58 (Your actual profit)

 Clearly, if you are thinking of making a living on Fiverr, you need to undertake a lot of $5 gigs OR increase your service price.

-No matter how much injustice that makes you feel, the buyers couldn’t care less whether your skills is worth is or not.
-If you think that you deserve more, then you need to reconsider the value of your skills versus the time spend fulfilling ‘cheap tasks’.
+No matter how much injustice that makes you feel, the buyers couldn’t care less whether your skills are worth is or not.
+If you think that you deserve more, then you need to reconsider the value of your skills versus the time spent fulfilling ‘cheap tasks’.

 3) Just like the visitors, the number of sellers in the marketplace is equally as enormous.
 Given the chance, everyone would want to be featured on the front page listing of Fiverr, but it’s not going to be that easy.
 Basically, there is no way to request or pay to be featured.

 It’s entirely up to the discretion of the editorial team to perform the selection based on one’s selling performance, such as providing high-quality services and timely manner in handling orders.
 Even if you do earn the ‘featured badge’, the status is not permanent as gigs are randomly displayed throughout the marketplace in order to refresh the listings.